Frequently Asked Questions

 Q. Do you have a health guarantee?

 A. If you know you're interested in one of our dogs, its not too early to reach out.
 Even if your timeline for a puppy is a few years out, that's okay!
+We often have wait lists that are more than a year out for people interested in certain pairings.

-A. This is probably the most common question we get.
-And we certainly understand the need for transparency in pricing.
-With that being said, our pricing ranges from $3000-3500.
+Our pricing ranges from $3000-3500.
 The pricing varies from litter to litter depending on the expenses related to that litter.
 However, we do not charge different pricing based on sex, color, "pick order," or any other differentiating factor.

 A. We continually evaluate the puppies as they grow and mature.
 Between 7 and 8 weeks they will have an official structural evaluation and be temperament tested.
 Based on those evaluations and our overall impressions, we will select our show and performance prospects and as well as which type of pet home would be suitable for each puppy.
 We then use the information provided in the puppy application and subsequent conversations to match puppies to the homes that will best fit their structure, temperament, drive, and energy-level.
 We believe matching puppies to the right home sets the puppy up for success and helps ensure the new owners preferences and exceptions in their new companion are met.